Creativity, Excellence and Diversity:

 On every grade level there is a gifted class, inclusion classes, self-contained special education classes and the full spectrum of support services.

 P.S.
 217 has been serving our neighborhood since 1925.
 While the names have changed, the spirit of bringing diverse members of the community together to learn and grow has continued since its beginning.
 Among P.S.
-217’s alumni are our very own Assistant Principal Mr. Leal, Nobel Laureate Eric Kandel and New Yorker cartoonist Roz Chast and television host Sonny Fox.
+217’s alumni are our very own Assistant Principal Mr. Leal, Nobel Laureate Eric Kandel, New Yorker cartoonist Roz Chast and television host Sonny Fox.

 Staff & Administration